shopware/docs/guides/hosting/performance/performance-tweaks.md

 Shopware uses gzip for compressing the Cache elements and the Cart when enabled. gzip saves a lot of storage, but it can be slow with huge values.

-Since Shopware 6.6.4.0 it is possible to use zstd as an alternative compression algorithm. zstd is faster than gzip and has a better compression ratio.
-Unfortunately, zstd is not included by default in PHP, so you need to install the extension first.
+Since Shopware 6.6.4.0, it has been possible to use `zstd` as an alternative compression algorithm. `zstd` is faster than `gzip` and has a better compression ratio.
+Unfortunately, `zstd` is not included by default in PHP, so you need to install the extension first.

 ```yaml